This post may contain affiliate links. Please read our disclosure policy.

 How to make the most delicious apple fritters:

 1. The first thing you want to do is preheat your oil.
-Add the oil to a large saucepan or dutch oven and stick a candy thermometer in there to make sure the oil stays at our desired temperature.
+Add the frying oil (use vegetable oil, avocado, canola or water you prefer) to a large saucepan or dutch oven and stick a candy thermometer in there to make sure the oil stays at our desired temperature.

 3. Fry the fritters.
-Drop the batter into the fryer using a 1 ½ tablespoon cookie scoop.
+Drop the batter into the fryer using a 1 ½ tablespoon cookie scoop into the hot oil.
 You’ll want to fry just 3-4 fritters at a time (if you used a saucepan) that way you can make sure they aren’t overcooking.
-They’ll take roughly 3-4 minutes to cook up.
-Remove them using a slotted spoon to a baking sheet lined with a paper towel.
-Allow the fritters to cool completely before glazing.
+They’ll take roughly 3-4 minutes to cook up until golden brown.
+Remove them using a slotted spoon to a baking sheet lined with a paper towels.
+You can also place them on a wire rack set on a baking sheet to help drip off excess oil.
+This also helps reduce moisture from accumulating.
+Do not glaze warm fritters, allow them to cool completely before glazing.

 4. Glaze the fritters.
-In a medium bowl, combine the powder sugar, salt, maple syrup, and milk.
-You can add a pinch of pie spice to the glaze if you’d like but this is optional.
+In a medium bowl, combine the powder sugar, salt, maple syrup, and whole milk.
+You can add a pinch of pie spice to the glaze – it makes a great addition.
 Whisk the glaze.
-Then dip each fritter in the glaze one at a time.
+Then dip fried apple fritters in the glaze one at a time.
 And place them on a baking sheet lined with parchment paper.
 Let sit for a couple of minutes so they glaze hardens (or serve immediately!)
+Place leftovers in an airtight container in the refrigerator.

 close up shot of fritter with sparkling sugar